RoseGoldCougarGamer/100-days-of-code/log.md

 **Today's Progress**: Getting back on track now.

 **Thoughts**: Just set myself little GitHub exercises to test what I've remembered, & trying not to refer to any help guides.
 Did better than expected, & am feeling it again.
 I feel ready to do more & move on tomorrow.

+### Day 7: 7 March 2020

+**Today's Progress**: Non existent.

+**Thoughts**: Not feeling well today, so just stuck to reading, continuing to plan my learning pathway & objectives.
+I do find it daunting having to create my own lesson plan when I don't even know anything about the subject I'm teaching myself about.

+### Day 8: 8 March 2020

+**Today's Progress**: Cooking with gas!

+**Thoughts**: Actually started with HTML.
+I still did a lot of reading because I need to level up on my terminology & the background theory is important for how I learn.